digiaonline/oops/README.md

 * Run `packer build nginx-php-mariadb-nodejs.json` to build the Vagrant box locally and push it to Atlas, or run `packer push nginx-php-mariadb-nodejs.json` to build the box in Atlas instead.
 The latter is the preferred way of doing it.

+If your Packer template is configured to push any production artifacts to Atlas (such as Amazon AMIs) you can browse to the artifact to get a code snippet for use by Terraform (see the next chapter).

+### Terraform

+* When you've created a new project and you have an initial `.tf` file for project's infrastructure you should configure remote state.
+This means the current infrastructure state is pushed to Atlas, after which you can use `terraform push` to update the state.
+* Configure the project to use remote state by running `terraform remote config -backend-config="name=nordsoftware/project-name"`.
+You will be asked to enter any undefined variable values (such as secret API keys).
+These will then be pushed to Atlas as well so other team members won't have to bother knowing them generally.
+* Once remote state has been configured, run `terraform push` to trigger a new "change".
+Now you can head over to Atlas and confirm the new changes.

 ## Linking to a project repository